Albert Parsons: Civil War and Reconstruction

 Lucy Parsons, as she appeared in 1886.

-The coming of the American Civil War in 1861, or "the slave-holders' Rebellion," as he later called it, led Parsons to leave what he described as the "printer's devil": the position of newsboy.
-At 13 years old, Parsons volunteered to fight for the forces of the Confederate States of America in an irregular unit known as the "Lone Star Greys."
-Parsons' first military exploit was aboard the passenger steamer Morgan which ventured into the Gulf of Mexico to intercept and capture the forces of General David E. Twiggs, who had evacuated Texas en route to Washington, D.C.
+The coming of the American Civil War in 1861, or "the slave-holders' Rebellion," as he later called it, led Parsons to leave his job as a "printer's devil" or newsboy.
+At 13, Parsons volunteered to fight for the Confederate States of America in an irregular unit known as the "Lone Star Greys."
+Parsons' first military exploit was aboard the passenger steamer Morgan, which ventured into the Gulf of Mexico to intercept and capture the forces of General David E. Twiggs, who had evacuated Texas en route to Washington, D.C.

 Upon his return, Parsons sought to enlist in the regular Confederate States Army, an idea ridiculed by his employer and guardian at the time, publisher Willard Richardson of the Galveston Daily News.
 Parsons left his job at the paper, joining an artillery company at a hastily constructed fort at Sabine Pass, Texas, where an elder brother was the captain of an infantry company.
 For a year, Parsons participated in military drill and served as a "powder monkey" for the cannoneers.
 Upon the expiration of his first enlistment, Parsons left Fort Sabine to join the cavalry unit of the brother who had previously brought him to Texas, the 12th Regiment of Texas Cavalry, also known as "Parsons' Mounted Volunteers."
 Albert Parsons was a member of the "McInoly Scouts" and saw battle during three separate campaigns.

 After the war, Parsons returned to Waco, Texas and traded his mule for 40 acre of standing corn.
-He hired ex-slaves to help with the harvest and netted a sufficient sum from the sale of the crop to pay for six months' tuition at Waco University, today known as Baylor, a private Baptist college.
+He hired ex-slaves to help with the harvest and netted enough money from the sale of the crop to pay for six months' tuition at Waco University, today known as Baylor, a private Baptist college.